 If you’ve identified that there’s an issue, there are a few ways that you can help your managers work through the conflict.

 Facilitate a compromise.
 Whatever the resolution to the conflict is, it’s critical to make sure that everyone in the process supports the outcome.
 This means that you, as the facilitator, must make sure everyone gets an equal opportunity to speak.
-Not only that, but to make sure both of your managers are heard.
+Not only that but to make sure both of your managers are heard.
 As a neutral party, don’t take sides, be a good listener, and take accurate notes to avoid biases in the future.

 Follow up on the conflict.
 After a solution has been reached, follow up with your managers to see how the implementation is going.
 You can do this through one-on-one conversations, surveys, or – if they’re comfortable with it – joint debriefs to discuss how things are going.
 If the solution isn’t working, or if there are aspects that aren’t quite right, work with your managers to come up with an alternative idea.
 Remember that conflicts don’t disappear overnight, so be patient and keep checking on progress.

 While conflict between managers is inevitable in the workplace, it’s an excellent opportunity to start productive conversations and strengthen collaboration in your teams.
 Be proactive about recognizing the signs of conflict early and use our recommendations to resolve the issue.
+Then, help your managers develop conflict management skills they can use to navigate future issues effectively.

 Want to learn how to use surveys to identify and resolve workplace conflicts?